matejbizjak/kumuluzee-nats/core/README.md

 ### Using a NATS client

-After injecting the client to our service, we can call the methods in the interface.
+After injecting a client to our service, we can call the methods from the interface.

 ```java
 simpleClient.sendSimple("simple string");